 Indigenous Allied Health Australia (IAHA) is committed to providing national leadership around Aboriginal and Torres Strait Islander allied health policy development and implementation.

-IAHA is guided by the Board of Directors, its membership and national policy, in advocating for increased recognition of the role of the Aboriginal and Torres Strait Islander allied health workforce and the role allied health plays in improving access to and the delivery of culturally responsive and holistic health care services.
+The Board of Directors guides IAHA, its membership and national policy in advocating for increased recognition of the role of the Aboriginal and Torres Strait Islander allied health workforce and the role allied health plays in improving access to and the delivery of culturally responsive and holistic health care services.

-IAHA works collaboratively with many organisations and individuals in order to ensure that allied health professions and services are kept in the forefront of policy development and decisions impacting on the allied health wokrforce and Aboriginal and Torres Strait Islander peoples.
+IAHA works collaboratively with many organisations and individuals to ensure that allied health professions and services are kept at the forefront of policy development and decisions impacting the allied health workforce and Aboriginal and Torres Strait Islander peoples.

 - Cultural Safety and responsiveness

 - Allied Health recognition and value in the health system

 - Indigenous Health and wellbeing

 Please contact us if you would like to discuss existing and/or emerging policy initiatives.

 Changing the Conversation: Strengthening a rights-based holistic approach to Aboriginal and Torres Strait Islander health and wellbeing

 Hannah Neumayer, an Intern with the Australian National Internship Program, spent a 12-week internship with IAHA in early 2013.
 This resulted in a 12,000-word paper, ‘Changing the Conversation: Strengthening a rights-based holistic approach to Aboriginal and Torres Strait Islander health and wellbeing’ submitted to Australian National University on 12 May 2013 as part of her Bachelor of Arts (Anthropology Major).
 She received a Distinction for this work, and IAHA was pleased to have her as a part of the team for the duration of her internship.